zh30/native-translate/README.md

 ## Features

-- Full‑page in‑page translation: append translated text under the original blocks to preserve layout
+- Full‑page in‑page translation: append translated text under original blocks to preserve layout
 - Hover‑to‑translate: hold a modifier (Alt/Control/Shift) and hover a paragraph to translate just that block
-- Inline input translation: in text fields and contenteditable areas, type three spaces in a row to translate what you’ve typed into your selected “Input target language”
+- Inline input translation: in text fields and contenteditable, type three spaces in a row to translate what you’ve typed into the selected “Input target language”
+- Side Panel text translation: free‑text translation with auto‑detect; prefers built‑in local APIs in the panel, falls back to the content script when unavailable
 - Automatic source language detection (on device) with download progress overlay
 - Model caching per language pair and per line; auto‑reuse when available
 - RTL/LTR aware rendering for the target language; UI locale/dir auto‑set